 Environmental searches can warn you of the risk of problems that can be very expensive to fix, such as major underpinning works to deal with subsidence.

 Water and drainage search

-A water and drainage search is done with your local water provider.
-It confirms whether the sewers, drains and piping for the property are all the responsibility of the water supplier.
-The search therefore gives you vital reassurance that you are not going to be hit by additional maintenance costs.
+A water and drainage search is completed in conjunction with your local water provider.
+It confirms whether the property's sewers, drains and piping are all the water supplier's responsibility.
+The search, therefore, gives you vital reassurance that you will not be hit by additional maintenance costs for your water supply.

 The water and drainage search also highlights the presence of public drains on your property.
 Depending on proximity, this could affect your plans for things like property extensions and putting up outbuildings.